 Nijjar was a practicing Sikh who regularly wore an 11.5" ceremonial dagger called a kirpan, as required by faith.
-When he traveled by airplane, he wore a 3.5" kirpan in compliance with Transport Canada's "four inch rule".
+When he travelled by airplane, he wore a 3.5" kirpan in compliance with Transport Canada's "four inch rule".
 According to this safety standard, passengers carrying blades less than four inches in length would be permitted to board aircraft in Canada.
 Air companies were not obliged by Transport Canada to enforce this rule.
 Each airline had ultimate responsibility for the safety of its passengers.
 In April 1996, a security supervisor denied Nijjar permission to board a Canada 3000 flight because he was wearing his 3.5" kirpan.
 According to Canada 3000 policy, it was prohibited to carry objects more potentially dangerous than on-board eating utensils.
 Nijjar filed a complaint with the Canada Human Rights Commission, claiming that he had been the victim of religious discrimination.
 The Tribunal disagreed with Nijjar, and dismissed his complaint.
 (Nijjar v.
 Canada 3000 Airlines Ltd. (1999), 36 C.H.R.R.
 D/76).

 - Does wearing a kirpan constitute a bona fide religious requirement?